How many times have you found yourself drowned in a pool of queries?

 As of now, the platform is dependent on advertising to generate revenues.
 The ads there are not just any random ads.
 They are related to the topic or the domain of the question a user just read.

-Also, the way they are presented below the question does not disturb the user and still keeps the ad in focus.
-It’s how they show relevant ads that are not dependent on graphics but on features or functionalities that can be written about.
+Also, the way they present the question does not disturb the user and still keeps the ad in focus.
+It’s how they show relevant ads that are not dependent on graphics but on features or functionalities one can write.
 A visual in these cases holds no relevance.

-For example, an answer about the field of web development may be followed by some ad of cloud hosting providers like Digital Ocean.
-Ads like these require features to be mentioned, not their images.
+For example, an answer about the field of web development may come after some ad of cloud hosting providers like Digital Ocean.
+You need to mention the features in such Ads, not their images.
 So the space occupied by graphics in the ads is far lesser than on other platforms.

 You should think of building such a monetization model for your app.
 A model that is helpful for you, for your users as well as your advertisers.